6 users online. Create an account or sign in to join them.Users

 Search

 I agree.
-I found How to Create a Custom Data Source in Symphony CMS 2 helpful, and would love to see more of that kind of stuff, that compliments the great API documentation.
+I found How to Create a Custom Data Source in Symphony CMS 2 helpful, and would love to see more of that kind of stuff, that complements the great API documentation.

 I think it's that the usage of symhony is pretty well documented (datasources, events, sections, etc), but the extending isn't.
 Most of the current hardcore developers for Symphony are pretty familiar with the core, but I can imagine there is quite a big hurdle for newcomers to write their first extension.